prettydiff/wisdom/performance_frontend.md

 Use of stimulants to alter task engagement allow the brain to unnaturally process task completion stimulus as higher priorities than responding to fatigue.
 Not only does that result in low quality output, but it also unnaturally forces the brain to prioritize minor tasks over higher priority tasks which may require greater effort.
 This explains why over consumption of stimulants drives humans to seek high energy stimulus and seek more stimulants as opposed to doing things like eating food or preparing for important tasks the next day.

+## Summary
+When accounting for a few techniques that lower application complexity web applications in the browser can become fast enough to exceed human visual and cognitive information processing.
+These techniques are easily accomplished and result in highly reproducible dramatic speed improvements, but may require an understanding a Solid Foundation First Mindset.
+Increasing web application speed such that users and developers remain constantly engaged results in massive productivity benefits, lower fatigue, and increased learning speed.